transloadit/uppy/ARCHITECTURE.md

-# Draft Transloadit JavaScript SDK architecture
+# Transloadit JavaScript SDK architecture

 ### Core
-1. The core function `thansloadit` accepts `options` and exposes methods like `.use` for adding plugins and `.set` for setting options
+1. The core function `thansloadit` accepts `options` and exposes methods like `.use` for adding plugins and `.set` for setting options.
-2. Each plugin is called by the `use` with given `options` as an argument.
+2. Each plugin is then called by the `use` with given `options` as an argument.
 3. The result is passed from the plugin to ```prepareMedia``` for some final processing
 4. Then the processed files go into ```upload``` which uploads everything to Transloadit servers, using `tus`.